EN

 CiTRANS R810A/B supports the following two queue cache management strategies:

-When the queue is full, the messages arriving later are directly dropped
+- Tail-drop cache management strategy - When the queue is full, the messages arriving later are directly dropped

-When the number of packets in the output buffer is between the Start and End thresholds, the dropping rate is a function of the average queue length
+- WRED Cache Management strategy - When the number of packets in the output buffer reaches the Start threshold, no packets are dropped - When the number of packets in the output buffer is above the End threshold, all packets are dropped - When the number of packets in the output buffer is between the Start and End thresholds, the dropping rate is a function of the average queue length

 Queue congestion scheduling